joergschultzelutter/core-aprs-client/README.md

 If you want to learn about the bot's basic structure, then have a look at [this diagram](docs/schematics.md).

 ## Known issues
-- Single-threaded software.
-Due to APRS-IS's technical nature, this should not be an issue, though.
+- This software is single-threaded.
+Due to APRS-IS's technical nature of resubmitting non-ack'ed messages, this should not be an issue, though.
 - If you are not a licensed ham radio operator, then this program is not for you.
 Additionally, you should at least know the APRS basics before you use this code.
+- You HAVE to assign your personal call sign to the bot.
+- You HAVE to request your personal APRS TOCALL for using this bot.